rafaelsampaio/cicd-demo/README-azure.md

  kubectl apply -n argocd -f https://raw.githubusercontent.com/$GITHUB_ACCOUNT/cicd-demo/main/argo/application.yaml
  ```

 Wait a few minutes for the first deployment, then check your Application in Argo.
-Get your Kibana URL to deploy the dashboards:
+Deploy the dashboards to Kibana and take note of your instance URL at the end.

 ```bash
 KIBANA_HOST=`kubectl get svc -n $PREFIX elk-kibana-svc -o jsonpath="{.status.loadBalancer.ingress[0].ip}"`